Acute lumbosacral radiculopathy: Treatment and prognosis

 This topic will review the prognosis and treatment of lumbosacral radiculopathy, focusing on the acute period (up to four weeks).
 Other clinical aspects of lumbosacral radiculopathy and the management of lumbar spinal stenosis are discussed separately.
 (See "Acute lumbosacral radiculopathy: Pathophysiology, clinical features, and diagnosis" and "Lumbar spinal stenosis: Treatment and prognosis".)

 The management of subacute and chronic low back pain is reviewed elsewhere.
-(See "Subacute and chronic low back pain: Nonsurgical interventional treatment" and "Subacute and chronic low back pain: Pharmacologic and noninterventional treatment" and "Subacute and chronic low back pain: Surgical treatment".)
+(See "Subacute and chronic low back pain: Nonsurgical interventional treatment" and "Subacute and chronic low back pain: Nonpharmacologic and pharmacologic treatment" and "Subacute and chronic low back pain: Surgical treatment".)

 For patients with acute lumbosacral radiculopathy, the objectives of treatment are to ameliorate pain (symptomatic treatment) and to address the specific underlying process (mechanism-specific treatment) if necessary (algorithm 1).

 ●Neoplastic or infectious etiologies of radiculopathy require prompt mechanism-specific treatment.
 Though rare, cauda equina syndrome represents a true surgical emergency where decompression should be performed within 24 hours, and within 12 hours if possible.
 (See "Treatment and prognosis of neoplastic epidural spinal cord compression, including cauda equina syndrome".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: